jonnyhuang18/shaders-on-raspberry-pi/README.md

 ### CIRCUIT AND HARDWARE SETUP

 The connection is very simple.
 The NeoPixel LED Strip is addressable, we only need one digital pin to control the entire chain of LEDs.
-Connect the 5V, GND, and Output pin of NeoPixel RGB LED Strip to VSYS, GND & GP0 Pin of Raspberry Pi Pico W respectively (diagram below).
+Connect the 5V, GND, and Output pin of NeoPixel RGB LED Strip to VSYS, GND & GP15 Pin of Raspberry Pi Pico W respectively (diagram below).
 ![Screen Shot 2023-08-02 at 3 48 30 PM](https://github.com/jonnyhuang18/shaders-on-raspberry-pi/assets/73203368/be9f899f-a28d-49bc-b0f6-0a54fd89a962)

 ### IMPORTANT: Always use an external power rather than the power pin of the microcontroller.
 This is because NeoPixels actually draw quite a lot of power and running too many of them could overload the Pico.

 ### Moving a rainbow gradient across LED strip
 Here's an example program to run on the pico:
-—board.D2 explanation
-—num LEDs

 ```
 import time, board, neopixel, rainbowio
-num_leds = 16
+num_leds = 87
-leds = neopixel.NeoPixel(board.D2, num_leds, brightness=0.4, auto_write=False )
+leds = neopixel.NeoPixel(board.GP15, num_leds, brightness=0.4, auto_write=False )
 delta_hue = 256//num_leds
 speed = 10  # higher numbers = faster rainbow spinning
 i=0